Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Literature Overview

 Many learning-theoretic proofs rely on \emph{concentration of measure} results and related probabilistic inequalities.
 Over the 2010s--2020s, these foundational results have been increasingly formalized, often as prerequisites for the theorems above:

 \paragraph*{Isabelle/HOL:} Its probability theory library (\emph{HOL-Probability}) already included basic inequalities like \emph{Markov's inequality}, \emph{Chebyshev's inequality}, and exponential tail (Chernoff/Hoeffding) bounds by the late 2010s.
 In 2023, Karayel and Tan \cite{Karayel2023concentration-afp} contributed an AFP entry \emph{``Concentration Inequalities''} which adds more advanced results.
 This includes \emph{Bennett's and Bernstein's inequalities} (for sub-exponential random variables), \emph{Efron--Stein's inequality} (variance bound via variance decomposition), \emph{McDiarmid's inequality} (bounded differences), and the \emph{Paley--Zygmund inequality}.
-Thanks to this, Isabelle/HOL now boasts one of the most extensive collections of concentration results, all formally proven.
-For example, the formal McDiarmid inequality in Isabelle was crucially used as a point of comparison for the Lean development.
+Isabelle also has background limit theorems relevant to statistical reasoning: Eberl's AFP entry on the laws of large numbers \cite{Eberl2021lln-afp} proves the strong law for i.i.d.\ random variables and derives the weak law from it, using ergodic-theoretic infrastructure.
+Thus Isabelle/HOL provides a rich library of probability results.
+For the present Lean development, however, the goal was not merely to reproduce McDiarmid's inequality: the Rademacher-complexity pipeline also requires product-measure i.i.d.\ samples, measurability of uniform deviations, the countable-to-separable supremum reduction, and links to Mathlib's integration and topology APIs.
+The Isabelle results therefore served primarily as external sanity checks for the shape of statements, while the missing Lean-side infrastructure still had to be developed.

 \paragraph*{Lean:} Lean's Mathlib library \cite{Mathlib} gained basic measure theory around 2019, including Lebesgue integration and statistical independence.
 By mid-2020s, Mathlib had formal proofs of \emph{Markov and Chebyshev inequalities}.
 This study also introduced \emph{Hoeffding's lemma} (a result that a bounded zero-mean variable is sub-Gaussian) and then proved \emph{Hoeffding's inequality} as a corollary of Chernoff bound techniques.
 It also implemented \emph{McDiarmid's inequality} from scratch in Lean 4.
-In 2025, Degenne implemented \emph{Azuma-Hoeffding} on Mathlib independently with this study.
-In 2026, Yuanhe et al. implemented \emph{Dudley's entropy integral} (with other concentration inequalities such as \emph{Gaussian Lipschitz}) independently with this study.
+In 2025, Degenne implemented \emph{Azuma--Hoeffding} on Mathlib independently of our work.
+In 2026, Zhang et al.~\cite{zhang2026slt-lean4} implemented \emph{Dudley's entropy integral} (with other concentration inequalities such as \emph{Gaussian Lipschitz}) independently of our work.